To make a batch file wait for a number of seconds there are several options available:

 Summarizing: probably the safest, though not the most accurate

-PING based delay uses 127.0.0.1, and the standard 1 second ping interval instead of a specified time-out interval, i.e.
+PING based delay uses 127.0.0.1 and ::1, and the standard 1 second ping interval instead of a specified time-out interval, i.e.

 PING time-out technique is demonstrated in the following examples: